What is the purpose of fireplace tools?

 What types of fireplace tools are there?

-The most essential fireplace tools in a fireplace set are the following:
+The names of the most essential fireplace tools in a fireplace set are the following:

 - Fireplace tongs